 A Personalised Approach to suit Special Needs

-Annabel follows the Yoga for the Special Child programme which includes body work, special breathing techniques and deep relaxation to benefit a range of conditions.
+Annabel follows the programme which includes body work, special breathing techniques and deep relaxation to benefit a range of conditions.
 It is suitable for all ages, on an individual basis or in a group.

 Regular yoga therapy increases emotional stability, resilience and self-esteem, thereby promoting an overall sense of well-being.
 Yoga will help all who practice it, but some benefits can be especially helpful to those with particular conditions; for example:

 ✓ increased flexibility - particularly beneficial for maintaining and increasing the flexibility and range of movement for those with Cerebral Palsy

 ✓ improved muscle tone - particularly beneficial for those with Down’s Syndrome